Shopify/polaris/src/components/Navigation/README.md

 | avatarInitials | AvatarProps['initials'] | The merchant’s initials, rendered in place of an avatar image when not provided                         |
 | avatarSource   | AvatarProps['source']   | An avatar image representing the merchant                                                               |

+### Deprecation rationale

+As of release x.x.x `Navigation.UserMenu` will be deprecated in favour of `TopBar.UserMenu`.
+We're making this change to make room for a soon-to-be-shipped change to the topbar layout in which the `TopBar.UserMenu` will stay visible on mobile.

 ---

 ## Examples